 FREE Wide Open Bluegrass Street Festival

-The bluegrass tide spills over into downtown Raleigh as more than 50 bands perform on three stages along Fayetteville Street.
+The bluegrass tide spills over into downtown Raleigh as more than 50 bands perform on four stages along Fayetteville Street.
 Performers include a broad mix of local, national, and international talent.
 The dance tent will feature clogging performances, participatory square dances, and late-night open dancing Friday and Saturday nights.
-On Saturday near the convention center, don’t miss the youth music stage - situated on the outdoor plaza at the Convention Center.
+Near the convention center, don’t miss the youth music stage - situated on the outdoor plaza at the Convention Center.
 Bands performing here are being selected by the IBMA Youth Council, with media sponsorship from KIX 102.9.
 Members of these groups will be mostly high school and college students.
 Also on the outdoor plaza at the Convention Center, look for the temporary Banjostand, created by artist Bland Hoke out of recycled banjo parts.
 See the Live Performance Schedule here.

 Free Access to IBMA Exhibit Hall Friday & Saturday

 Folks who come downtown for the street fair will also be welcomed to visit the IBMA exhibit hall, open from 10:00 a.m. to 7:00 p.m.
 Friday and Saturday.
 Major instrument manufacturers and dozens of bluegrass-oriented businesses will have their wares displayed for all to see – and touch – throughout the day.
 In years past, only registered WOB attendees had access to the exhibit hall.
-While you’re there, be sure to stop by the North Carolina Bluegrass Pavilion, which will present a variety of displays, panels, workshops, videos, and music throughout World of Bluegrass.
+See Conference Schedule and Highlights here.
 See Conference Schedule and Highlights here.

 North Carolina Whole Hog Barbecue State Championship